 Ursula Damm is a media artist working at the intersection of art, science and technology on a delicately balanced ground.
 Besides, she is a sculptor as well.
 Since 2008 Damm holds the chair of Design of Media Environments at Bauhaus-University Weimar, where she is currently working as a professor and is also involved in establishing the Digital Bauhaus Lab and DIY BioLab.
 Damm’s work often engages with system interactions on different grounds.
 In that vein, machine learning, genetic algorithms, neural networks, and also synthetic biology are just some of the topics she has been researching up until now.

 Membrane is one of her recent projects based on the TGAN algorithm (Temporal Generative Adversarial Nets), which will generate numerous possibilities to perform dynamic learning on both short and long timescales and ultimately be controlled by the user/ visitor.
-By bringing autonomy to the algorithm on the basis of its self-organized temporality, not only is the algorithm radicalised, but also the capacities of machine learning are extended.
+By bringing autonomy to the algorithm on the basis of its self-organized temporality, the algorithm is radicalised, and the capacities of machine learning are extended.

 Transits, presented at Fort Process, traces of the passersby at Aeschenplatz in Basel filmed during a 24-hour period.
-By integrating an artificial neural network into the software in use, the video footage of crossing movements was processed in accordance with a self-organised way through which the image slowly becomes a painting.
-With Transits, Damm enhances visitors’ perception of the city within a multifaceted experience by adjusting the information emerging from the city to the capabilities of the human brain.
+By integrating an artificial neural network into the software in use, the video footage of crossing movements was processed in accordance with a self-organised way through which the image slowly became a painting.
+With Transits, Damm enhances visitors’ perception of the city within a multifaceted experience by adjusting the information emerging from the city to the human brain’s capabilities.

 Your artistic practice involves working and researching system interactions.
 Using new media, you scrutinise aspects of the social interaction of human and animal communities and their ecosystems while exploring their interaction with computer science (more recently, machine learning and neural networks).
 And with his bringing your art to a technological context.
 How and when the interest in these different disciplines comes about?

-It was during my studies at the KHM Cologne that I learned that information science uses biological strategies to obtain knowledge beyond human thinking.
+During my studies at the KHM Cologne, I learned that information science uses biological strategies to obtain knowledge beyond human thinking.
 Concepts like neural networks and genetic algorithms were subjects of the teaching of Georg Trogemann, Professor of Experimental Informatics.
 At this time, I was fascinated by the possibility of optimising the behaviour of virtual agents with evolutionary algorithms (double helix swing) or analysing datasets with self-organising maps (memory of space or other works with neural networks).

 Through the concept of ‘Umwelt’, he laid the foundations for understanding the construction of an own internal “world” of a living being through its interaction with its environment.
-The identification of an objective region of the stimulus sphere allowed the description of a model of memory and action between the individual and its surroundings.
-Using such a construct, we adopted Uexküll’s respect for the completeness of the individual world (what he names ‘Umwelt’) as well as his understanding of the effects of stimuli in the self-understanding of a being2.
+Identifying an objective region of the stimulus sphere allowed the description of a model of memory and action between the individual and its surroundings.
+Using such a construct, we adopted Uexküll’s respect for the completeness of the individual world (what he names ‘Umwelt’) and his understanding of the effects of stimuli in the self-understanding of a being2.

 Uexküll developed tools and interfaces for animals (page 30).
 Some tools were made to investigate the world’s making of snails.
 Others were made to help dogs to understand the ‘Umwelt’ of humans3.
-Uexküll inspired us to build interfaces not only for humans but also for animals allowing us to experience the ‘Umwelt’ of the mutual other.
+Uexküll inspired us to build interfaces for humans and animals, allowing us to experience the ‘Umwelt’ of the mutual other.
 By doing so, we are establishing new forms of technology-enhanced feedback systems and developing the aesthetics of exchange and communication across species.
 Thus we hope to overcome our own human-centred ‘Umwelt’ to establish shared environments.

 One of your most recent projects, Membrane, is an installation specifically on machine learning, TGAN Algorithm.
 What is unique about this piece?

 Membrane is an art installation which is planned to be exhibited in Berlin next spring.
 It builds on a series of generative video installations with real-time video input.
 Membrane allows the viewer to interact directly with the generation of the image.
-In doing this, it is possible to experience the ‘imagination’ of the computer, guiding the process according to curiosity and personal preferences.
+In doing this, it is possible to experience the computer’s imagination, guiding the process according to curiosity and personal preferences.

 Generally, self-organised neural networks make reductions to the complexity of a set of data which, at first glance, looks like a video filter.
 The possible interpretations of an image are systematically reduced until you can make a statement about the content of the image (for example: yes, it’s a dog, or no, there is no dog).
-Neural Networks, a form of machine learning, work with interconnected sensors which can store information in addition to having perceptive capabilities.
+Neural Networks, a form of machine learning, work with interconnected sensors that can store information and have perceptive capabilities.

-On a technical level, Membrane not only controls pixels or clear-cut details of an image but image ‘features’ which are learnt, remembered and reassembled.
-With regards to the example of colour: we choose features, but their characteristics are delegated to an algorithm.
+On a technical level, Membrane controls pixels or clear-cut details of an image and image ‘features’ which are learnt, remembered and reassembled.
+Regarding the example of colour: we choose features, but their characteristics are delegated to an algorithm.
 TGANs (Temporal Generative Adversarial Nets) implement ‘unsupervised learning’ through the opposing feedback effect of two subnetworks: a generator produces short sequences of images, and a discriminator evaluates the artificially produced footage.

 The algorithm has been specifically designed to produce representations of uncategorised video data and – with its help of it – to produce new image sequences5.
-We extend the TGAN algorithm by adding a wavelet analysis which allows us to interact with image features as opposed to only pixels from the start.
-Thus, our algorithm allows us to ‘invent’ images in a more radical manner than classical machine learning would allow.
+We extend the TGAN algorithm by adding a wavelet analysis which allows us to interact with image features instead of only pixels from the start.
+Thus, our algorithm allows us to ‘invent’ images more radically than classical machine learning would allow.

 In practical terms, the algorithm speculates on the basis of its learning and develops its own self-organised temporality.
 However, this does not happen without an element of control: feature classes from a selected data set of videos are chosen as target values.
-In our case, the dataset consists of footage from street views of other cities from around the world, taken while travelling.
+The dataset consists of footage from street views of other cities worldwide, taken while travelling.

 The installation itself allows the manipulation of video footage from an unchanged street view to a purely abstract image based on the found features of the footage.
 The artwork wants to answer the question of how we want to alter realistic depictions.
 What are the distortions of ‘reality’ we are drawn to?
 Which fictions are lying behind these ‘aberrations’?
 Which aspects of the seen do we neglect?
 Where do we go with such shifts in image content, and what will be the perceived experience at the centre of artistic expression?

-From a cultural perspective, there are two questions remaining 1) How can one take decisions within those aesthetic areas of action (parameter spaces)? and 2) Can the shift of the perspective from analysis to fiction help to asses our analytical procedures in a different way – understanding them as normative examples of our societal fictions serving predominantly as a self-reinforcement of present structures?
+From a cultural perspective, two questions remain 1) How can one take decisions within those aesthetic areas of action (parameter spaces)? and 2) Can the shift of the perspective from analysis to fiction help to asses our analytical procedures differently – understanding them as normative examples of our societal fiction serving predominantly as a self-reinforcement of present structures?